google/CodeCity/docs/setup.md

                 project's GCE instances by default (i.e., unless you tick "Block project-wide SSH keys" on a particular instance).
-            *   Even if you don’t add any ssh keys now you will in any case be able to SSH to the machine from [GCE instances page]( https://console.cloud.google.com/compute/instances).
+            *   Even if you don’t add any SSH keys now you will in any case be able to SSH to the machine from [GCE instances page]( https://console.cloud.google.com/compute/instances).